metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composite_resource_definition_v1_manifest.md

 Required:

-- `group` (String) Group specifies the API group of the defined composite resource.
-Composite resources are served under '/apis/<group>/...'.
-Must match the name of the XRD (in the form '<names.plural>.<group>').
+- `group` (String) Group specifies the API group of the defined composite resource.Composite resources are served under '/apis/<group>/...'.
+Must match thename of the XRD (in the form '<names.plural>.<group>').
-- `names` (Attributes) Names specifies the resource and kind names of the defined composite resource. (see [below for nested schema](#nestedatt--spec--names))
+- `names` (Attributes) Names specifies the resource and kind names of the defined compositeresource. (see [below for nested schema](#nestedatt--spec--names))
-- `versions` (Attributes List) Versions is the list of all API versions of the defined composite resource.
-Version names are used to compute the order in which served versions are listed in API discovery.
-If the version string is 'kube-like', it will sort above non 'kube-like' version strings, which are ordered lexicographically.
-'Kube-like' versions start with a 'v', then are followed by a number (the major version), then optionally the string 'alpha' or 'beta' and another number (the minor version).
-These are sorted first by GA > beta > alpha (where GA is a version with no suffix such as beta or alpha), and then by comparing major version, then minor version.
-An example sorted list of versions: v10, v2, v1, v11beta2, v10beta3, v3beta1, v12alpha1, v11alpha2, foo1, foo10. (see [below for nested schema](#nestedatt--spec--versions))
+- `versions` (Attributes List) Versions is the list of all API versions of the defined compositeresource.
+Version names are used to compute the order in which servedversions are listed in API discovery.
+If the version string is'kube-like', it will sort above non 'kube-like' version strings, whichare ordered lexicographically.
+'Kube-like' versions start with a 'v',then are followed by a number (the major version), then optionally thestring 'alpha' or 'beta' and another number (the minor version).
+Theseare sorted first by GA > beta > alpha (where GA is a version with nosuffix such as beta or alpha), and then by comparing major version, thenminor version.
+An example sorted list of versions: v10, v2, v1, v11beta2,v10beta3, v3beta1, v12alpha1, v11alpha2, foo1, foo10. (see [below for nested schema](#nestedatt--spec--versions))

 Optional:

-- `claim_names` (Attributes) ClaimNames specifies the names of an optional composite resource claim.
-When claim names are specified Crossplane will create a namespaced 'composite resource claim' CRD that corresponds to the defined composite resource.
-This composite resource claim acts as a namespaced proxy for the composite resource; creating, updating, or deleting the claim will create, update, or delete a corresponding composite resource.
-You may add claim names to an existing CompositeResourceDefinition, but they cannot be changed or removed once they have been set. (see [below for nested schema](#nestedatt--spec--claim_names))
+- `claim_names` (Attributes) ClaimNames specifies the names of an optional composite resource claim.When claim names are specified Crossplane will create a namespaced'composite resource claim' CRD that corresponds to the defined compositeresource.
+This composite resource claim acts as a namespaced proxy forthe composite resource; creating, updating, or deleting the claim willcreate, update, or delete a corresponding composite resource.
+You may addclaim names to an existing CompositeResourceDefinition, but they cannotbe changed or removed once they have been set. (see [below for nested schema](#nestedatt--spec--claim_names))
-- `connection_secret_keys` (List of String) ConnectionSecretKeys is the list of keys that will be exposed to the end user of the defined kind.
-If the list is empty, all keys will be published.
+- `connection_secret_keys` (List of String) ConnectionSecretKeys is the list of keys that will be exposed to the enduser of the defined kind.If the list is empty, all keys will be published.
 - `conversion` (Attributes) Conversion defines all conversion settings for the defined Composite resource. (see [below for nested schema](#nestedatt--spec--conversion))
-- `default_composite_delete_policy` (String) DefaultCompositeDeletePolicy is the policy used when deleting the Composite that is associated with the Claim if no policy has been specified.
+- `default_composite_delete_policy` (String) DefaultCompositeDeletePolicy is the policy used when deleting the Compositethat is associated with the Claim if no policy has been specified.
-- `default_composition_ref` (Attributes) DefaultCompositionRef refers to the Composition resource that will be used in case no composition selector is given. (see [below for nested schema](#nestedatt--spec--default_composition_ref))
+- `default_composition_ref` (Attributes) DefaultCompositionRef refers to the Composition resource that will be usedin case no composition selector is given. (see [below for nested schema](#nestedatt--spec--default_composition_ref))
-- `default_composition_update_policy` (String) DefaultCompositionUpdatePolicy is the policy used when updating composites after a new Composition Revision has been created if no policy has been specified on the composite.
+- `default_composition_update_policy` (String) DefaultCompositionUpdatePolicy is the policy used when updating composites after a newComposition Revision has been created if no policy has been specified on the composite.
-- `enforced_composition_ref` (Attributes) EnforcedCompositionRef refers to the Composition resource that will be used by all composite instances whose schema is defined by this definition. (see [below for nested schema](#nestedatt--spec--enforced_composition_ref))
+- `enforced_composition_ref` (Attributes) EnforcedCompositionRef refers to the Composition resource that will be usedby all composite instances whose schema is defined by this definition. (see [below for nested schema](#nestedatt--spec--enforced_composition_ref))
 - `metadata` (Attributes) Metadata specifies the desired metadata for the defined composite resource and claim CRD's. (see [below for nested schema](#nestedatt--spec--metadata))

 <a id="nestedatt--spec--names"></a>